-The Düsseldorf Navigator Group, managed by Navigator Capital GmbH, is a medium-sized, owner-managed holding company that invests primarily in companies with increased management needs.
+The Düsseldorf Navigator Group, managed by Navigator Capital GmbH, is an owner-managed holding company that invests primarily in medium-sized companies with increased management needs.

 Our focus is on parts of the company that do not belong to the core area of the seller.
 In addition, we are also active in individual succession planning.
 Our goal is always the same: to embark on a sustainable growth course.
 Our core tasks include due diligence, strategic analysis and the development of a mature continuation concept.
 We cover any need for restructuring with the know-how available in our partnership.